Astronomers used IPHAS data to create a new catalog of the visible part of the Milky Way, revealing no fewer than 219 million stars.

 The image included here, a cut-out from a stellar density map mined directly from the released catalog, illustrates the new view obtained.
 The Turner-like brush strokes of dust shadows would grace the wall of any art gallery.
 Maps like these also stand as useful tests of new-generation models for the Milky Way.

 The production of the catalog, IPHAS DR2 (the second data release from the survey program The INT Photometric H-alpha Survey of the Northern Galactic Plane, IPHAS), is an example of modern astronomy’s exploitation of ‘big data’.
 It contains information on 219 million detected objects, each of which is summarized in 99 different attributes.

-With this catalog release, the team are offering the world community free access to measurements taken through two broad band filters capturing light at the red end of the visible spectrum, and in a narrow band capturing the brightest hydrogen emission line, H-alpha.
-The inclusion of H-alpha also enables exquisite imaging of the nebulae (glowing clouds of gas) found in greatest number within the disk of the Milky Way.
+With this catalog release, the team are offering the world community free access to measurements taken through two broadband filters capturing light at the red end of the visible spectrum, and in a narrow band capturing the brightest hydrogen emission line, H-alpha.
+The inclusion of H-alpha also enables exquisite imaging of the nebulae (glowing clouds of gas) found in the greatest number within the disk of the Milky Way.
 The stellar density map illustrated here is derived from the longest (reddest) wavelength band in which the darkening effect of the dust is moderated in a way that brings out more of its structural detail, compared to maps built at shorter (bluer) wavelengths.